In Xi's big year, the political price of China's pandemic policy soars - ExBulletin

 This is a pivotal year for Xi.

-The Chinese establishment is expected to offer him a third term as party leader when they gather for the 20th Party Congress in Beijing to elect the country’s top decision makers.
+The Chinese establishment is expected to offer him a third term as party leader when they meet for the 20th Party Congress in Beijing to elect the country’s top decision makers.

 While the sudden unraveling of Beijing’s Covid narrative presents a challenge, experts say it is unlikely to derail its bid to rule China indefinitely.